MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 We have found an easy way to test if your LibGDX application works in a Linux environment, without the need for a separate computer or dual-booting.
 Because the Linux environment appears within a Windows window, it is fast to switch between the operation systems.
 For example, to build the application using your Java development environment under Windows and then switching to the xfce4 desktop to run it.

+If you spot any mistakes or have some additions, please leave a comment below.